-This is Nate’s first year as a teacher and baseball coach at Saint Xavier.
+The 2021 season will be Nate’s third year as a teacher and baseball coach at Saint Xavier.
 Nate is a 2013 graduate of St. X and played baseball for four years.
 He then went on to play at the collegiate level at Kentucky Wesleyan College where he graduated in 2017 with a bachelor’s degree in English.
 Nate spent two years at Apollo High School in Owensboro, KY and taught English and coached baseball and golf.
 He currently teaches English and journalism.

 Assistant Coach - Vince Dotta